ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **GENERAL TIPS AND BEST PRACTICES FOR ARCHITECTURE DESIGN!**

-Let s close out this section with a few overall recommendations for designing your architecture.
+Let's close out this section with a few overall recommendations for designing your architecture.

 PUT BUSINESS LOGIC IN THE BACKEND